panglesd/slipshow/docs/quick-start.rst

 Installation
 ============

-There are different ways to have access to the slipshow compiler:
+There are different ways to have access to the Slipshow compiler:

 **The best option** for people comfortable with it is to use the command line interface.
 It is distributed through various mediums: